 Habitats & Wildlife

 The Cape Cod Canal is a bustling industrial waterway.
 But it also provides habitat for a wide variety of species, from gulls, ospreys, and cormorants in the air to stripers and sea bass teeming beneath the waves.
-The canal is a destination for anglers hoping to hook a prized sportfish from shore.
+These fish make the canal a destination for anglers hoping to hook a prized sportfish from shore.

 If you’re biking on the north side of the canal, take a break at Herring Run Recreation Area to view the fish ladder and herring run.
 In the spring, river herring splash their way upstream to spawn in Plymouth’s ponds.